TristanB22/Gernstein_Lab_Pocket_Prediction/README.md

 # Gernstein Lab Pocket Prediction

-This project is a collaboration between myself (Tristan Brigham)[mailto:tristan.brigham@yale.edu] and (Alan Ianselli)[alan.ianeselli@yale.edu] in the Gernstein Lab at Yale University.
+This project is a collaboration between myself [Tristan Brigham](mailto:tristan.brigham@yale.edu) and [Alan Ianselli](mailto:alan.ianeselli@yale.edu) in the Gernstein Lab at Yale University.

 ### Purpose of the Program